michael-simons/michael-simons/README.md

 Titles which theoretically would fit as well "does stuff with or do computers", "break things as a service" and "source of endless rants" 😉.

 I have been working in IT since the early 2000s.
-My goto language of choice is Java ☕️ and I am a recognized [Java Champion](https://dev.java/community/jcs/) and a published author (["Spring Boot - Moderne Softwareentwicklung im Spring Ökosystem", DE 2018](http://springbootbuch.de) and
+My goto language of choice is Java ☕️ and I am a recognized [Java Champion](https://dev.java/community/jcs/) and published author (["Spring Boot - Moderne Softwareentwicklung im Spring Ökosystem", DE 2018](http://springbootbuch.de) and
 [arc42 by example, EN 2014 – 2015](https://leanpub.com/arc42byexample)).
 I founded the Java user group [EuregJUG Maas-Rhine](http://euregjug.eu) together with @dl1ely.

 I am a Spring User for more than a decade and one of my earliest projects  ([Dailyfratze](https://dailyfratze.de/pages/technical_details?lang=en)) is still around, alive